bretweinraub/bright-api-doc/v2_api_controller/quick-start/prerequisite-data.md

-* Your Bright API URL.
+* **Your Bright API URL**.
 This will be provided to you and is based on where your Bright server is installed, and what DNS entry is used to access it.
 Don't know it?
 Ask us at support@aura-software.com!

 If you are using a SCORMCloud course provider, API access can be provided using your SCORMCloud APP ID and secret key.
 These are available from Aura Support, or from the SCORMCloud console available at https://cloud.scorm.com.